 - HKGC has registered for the golf courses at Fanling to become Audubon Cooperative Golf Sanctuaries (The Audubon Cooperative Sanctuary Program for Golf Courses (ACSP) https://www.auduboninternational.org).
 The guidelines for the ACSP break down environmental management practices into six areas: Environmental Planning; Wildlife and Habitat Management; Chemical Use Reduction and Safety; Water Conservation; Water Quality Management; and Outreach and Education.

 - The golf courses at Fanling are maintained to world class standards without taking a drop of water from Hong Kong’s potable water or ground water supplies.
-For the last 30 years HKGC has pumped partially treated sewerage effluent to the Club along a 3km pipeline built and maintained by HKGC from the Drainage Services Department’s Shek Wu Hui Sewerage Treatment Works.
-The water, which would otherwise have been discarded into the river, receives a final treatment before it is used to irrigate the golf courses.
+Since 1985 HKGC has pumped partially treated sewerage effluent to the Club along a 3km pipeline built and maintained by HKGC from the Drainage Services Department’s Shek Wu Hui Sewerage Treatment Works.
+The water, which would otherwise have been discarded into the Shenzhen River, receives a final treatment before it is used to irrigate the golf courses at Fanling.

-- The Fanling property is also home to a huge variety of indigenous birds, insects, reptiles and other wildlife including a resident colony of Common Birdwing butterflies – Hong Kong’s only protected insect species – and the globally endangered Reeve’s terrapin.
+- The Fanling property is also home to a huge variety of birds, insects, reptiles and other wildlife including a resident colony of Common Birdwing butterflies – Hong Kong’s only protected insect species – and the globally endangered Reeve’s terrapin.
 Other rare and endangered species recorded during the faunal surveys conducted at HKGC include: